An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Introduction

-\textbf{Layout}.
 We organize this article as follows.
-Section \ref{sec2} contains fundamentals about weight enumerators of quantum codes, including nice error basis, (double and complete) weight distributions, (double and complete) weight enumerators, and three MacWilliams identities.
-In Section \ref{sec3}, we present a quick introduction to invariant theory of finite groups and show that the weight enumerator $B(x,y)$ of a formally self-dual quantum code can be expressed by two algebraic independent invariant polynomials of $S_2$, the symmetric group of degree $2$; see Corollary \ref{coro3.4}.
+Section \ref{sec2} contains fundamental facts and concepts about weight enumerators of quantum codes, including nice error basis and error groups, (double and complete) weight distributions, (double and complete) weight enumerators, and three MacWilliams identities.
+In Section \ref{sec3}, we present a quick introduction to invariant theory of finite groups and show that the (Shor-Laflamme) weight enumerator $B(x,y)$ of a formally self-dual quantum code can be expressed by two algebraic independent invariant polynomials of $S_2$, the symmetric group of degree $2$; see Corollary \ref{coro3.5}.
+This also drives a quantum analogue of the famous Gleason's theorem (See \cite{Gle71} or \cite[Theorem 3c]{Slo77}).
 Section \ref{sec4} describes the double weight enumerators $C(x,y,z,w)$ of formally self-dual quantum codes.
-We show in Corollary \ref{coro4.6} that the corresponding invariant ring $\C[V]^G$ is not a polynomial algebra but a hypersurface generated by five invariant polynomials $\{g_1,\dots,g_5\}$.
-As a direct consequence, the double weight enumerators $C(x,y,z,w)$ of a formally self-dual quantum code can be expressed by $\{g_1,\dots,g_5\}$; see Corollary \ref{coro4.8}.
-In Section \ref{sec5}, we provide two explicit examples, computing the complete weight enumerator $D(M_{\uplambda,\upmu})$ of a formally self-dual quantum code for $q=2$ and $3$.
-Our results show that the invariant ring $\C[V]^G$ for $q=2$ is a polynomial algebra as well as $\C[V]^G$ for $q=3$ is not a polynomial but a complete intersection; see Theorem \ref{thm5.1} and \ref{thm5.2}.
+We show in Corollary \ref{coro4.6} that the corresponding invariant ring $\C[V]^G$ is of Krull dimension $3$ and generated by five invariant polynomials $\{g_1,g_2,\dots,g_5\}$.
+As a direct consequence, the double weight enumerators $C(x,y,z,w)$ of a formally self-dual quantum code can be expressed by $\{g_1,g_2,\dots,g_5\}$; see Corollary \ref{coro4.8}.
+In Section \ref{sec5}, we provide two explicit examples, computing the complete weight enumerator $D(M)$ of a formally self-dual quantum code for $q=2$ and $3$.
+Our results show that the invariant ring $\C[V]^G$ for $q=2$ is a polynomial algebra as well as $\C[V]^G$ for $q=3$ is not polynomial but it is isomorphic to the tensor product of a polynomial algebra and the second Veronese subring of the polynomial ring in three variables; see Theorems \ref{thm5.1} and \ref{thm5.2}, respectively.
+These two examples also clearly demonstrate the complexity involved in computing the complete weight enumerators of self-dual quantum codes.

-\textbf{Conventions}.
-Throughout this article, we assume that $n\in\N^+$.
+Throughout this article, we assume that $n\in\N^+:=\{1,2,3,\dots\}$.
 We use $I_n$ to denote the identity matrix of degree $n$; write $\GL_n(\C)$ for the general linear group of degree $n$ over the complex field $\C$; and denote by $S_n$ the symmetric group of degree $n$.
 We write $A^t$ for the transpose of a matrix (or a vector) $A$.